satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 ## The Second Phase Problem

-There is a phase of building where progress feels concrete.
+The first phase is a phase of building where progress feels concrete.

 You add features.
 You fix bugs.
 You polish the UI.
 You record a demo.
 You ship another version.
 Every day produces something visible.